jan-tje/iterator/README.md

-# iterator
+# iterator by jantjevg
 A specific javascript iterator

-This is an example of a JavaScript iterator, that was created to satisfy some specific requirements:
+This is an example of a JavaScript iterator, that was created to satisfy some specific requirements.

+To test it out, download everything and open the itquest.html page.

 ##
  Requirements: